 The "HMD" on Joe's shirt is a reference to the Lead Programmer of Mega Man 2, who identified himself as such.

-A literal Shout Out to classic Kamen Rider; Joe yells out "Toh!" in a similar manner to the heroes in the Showa KR series.
+A literal Shout-Out to classic Kamen Rider; Joe yells out "Toh!" when he jumps in a similar manner to the heroes in the Showa KR series.

 Show Within a Show: Well, more like Movie Within A Game, which is where most of the action takes place.